 SOULÉ ASSISTS OTHER INNOVATORS AND INVENTORS

 Key Brothers Endurance Flight - 1935In the 1930s, Soulé Steam Feed Works owners and workers participated in the development and fabrication of innovations that helped make the Key Brothers Endurance Flight a success in 1935.
 W.H.
 Ward lent his Curtiss Robin airplane to the brothers Fred and Al Key to use in their endurance flight.
 Ward's little plane dubbed “Ole Miss” began to take on an odd appearance as the Key Brothers, A.D.
 Hunter (Soulé chief mechanic and machinist) and welder David Stephenson (a Soulé employee and the only person certified in aluminum welding in east Mississippi) made changes for the flight.
 Stephenson fabricated the catwalk to allow Fred Key to make mid-air service and repairs to the engine.
 Hunter invented and fabricated an ingenious in-flight refueling system to install on the “Ole Miss” and a refueling plane.
 This catwalk and in-flight fueling equipment was fabricated at Soulé Steam Feed Works.
 James Keeton, husband of G.W.
 Soule’s daughter, owned and piloted the refueling plane.
 Ben Woodruff, a local radio buff, put in a two-way radio and small electric generator powered by a small propeller.
 This setup was the first time that ground to air communications was made using VHF, a frequency that is still used by the FAA.
 A large gasoline tank was installed that also required the removal of the pilot’s seat.
 Al Key sat on a cushion on top of the tank during the whole flight.
 By the time the transformation was complete the plane was carrying 1,681 pounds, about 700 pounds over usual capacity.
 It took two failures before the plane set the record -- taking off at 12:32 p.m.
 June 4, 1935 and landing at 6:06 p.m. on July 1, 1935.
 The Key brothers had broken all records for sustained flight using a daring midair refueling technique.
 The aviation pioneers kept their little plane, powered by a 175- horsepower Wright Whirlwind engine, in the air for 653 hours and 34 minutes.
 Without ever leaving home, the Key brothers had flown a distance equal to twice around the world, a record-setting 52,320 miles.
 The record still stands unbroken in the books.
 The airplane "Ole Miss" is currently held in the Smithsonian Institution collection, though it is not currently on display.
 Rush Medullary Pin - 1936 In 1927 a fracture surgeon enjoyed a position not too unlike that of the hospital up-keep man.
 According to Dr. Leslie V. Rush, they rarely enjoyed the privilege of performing in the sterile operating room.
 Plaster of paris, ropes and pulleys and a multitude of splints and contractions constituted his tools.
 Patients were reconciled to a long convalescence period and wearing combersome and uncomfortable apparatus.
-The probability of residual deformity and loss of function was the great.
+The probability of residual deformity and loss of function was great.
 In 1936, the renaissance of fracture surgery began.
 Dr. Leslie V. Rush faced the problem of repairing a multiple facture in an extremely difficult case.
 In the process of repairing this bone, he introduced a new technic of repairing major fractures with a steel pin.
 Katie Belle Rembert became the first American case of intra-medullary pinning.
 The results were so astounding that he spent a large portion of the following 13 years in research and study of the technique at Rush Hospital.
 Dr. Leslie V. Rush (and Dr. H.L.
 Rush) worked on developing a pin suitable for implantation in the human body.
 This pin would no longer use the "rigid nail" concept, but be a flexible pin that could be guided within the bone.
 There were many obstacles to overcome during the development of the Rush Pin.
 Metallurgy became the paramount problem.
 The large rigid “nail” was eliminated.
 This type of pin was not flexible or resilient and could not be guided.
 Some metal types, otherwise suitable, could not be used because they were too soft for driving or offer stability needed.
 Some metals which could reach optimum temper were magnetic, electrolytic and subject to corrosion.
 Several employees at Soulé Steam Feed Works had great experience with metallurgy and were consulted on the perfect stainless steel that was hard enough to hammer, yet flexible enough be guided.
 Through a series of experiments and trials, the pin was created.
-By 1949, the Rush Pin was perfected and in use.
+By 1949, the Rush Pin was perfected and in use around the world.
 The Berivon Company was founded to manufacture and sell the Rush Fracture Pin.
 As research continued, the Rush doctors sought to make improvements to the standard facture surgical table.
 Blueprints, machinist specifications and casting patterns were created for the table in collaboration with Soulé.
 All of the parts for the Rush Fracture Surgical Table were made in the foundry and machine shop.
 These parts were then assembled at Berivon, the company that manufactured and marketed the Rush Pin to the world.
+The Berivon Fracture Table was introduced in 1971.